gemserk/animation4j/README.txt

-Animation4j provides utility classes to work create animations in Java, based on time lines and interpolators.
+Animation4j provides utility classes to work with animations, time lines and transitions in Java based on interpolations.

 It is a maven project and it is based on the next modules: